 PRICING: This is a reasonably priced workout bike though slightly more expensive than our first three choices.

 FLYWHEEL WEIGHT: The 40-pound flywheel is ideal f for smooth, quiet rides.

 ADJUSTABLE HANDLE BARS: The handle bars are adjustable allowing the user to assume the most comfortable position while riding.
 This is ideal for people with a bad knee.

 ADJUSTABLE SEATS: the seats are adjustable giving the recumbents a run for their money.
 The seat enables the rider to position the body in the most convenient position for a good work out.

 WEIGHT CAPACITY: The bike can easily handle 275 pounds in weight without compromising comfort thanks to well-padded seats.

 RESISTANCE CONTROL: You get adjustable resistant levels for the ride of choice whether you have a bad knee or are fully fit.

-PORTABLE WHEELS: Transport wheel is available for ease of relocation pre and posts workout.
+PORTABLE WHEELS: Transport wheel is available for ease of relocation pre and posts work out.

 EASE OF STORAGE: The bike is not bulky but not foldable as well which could pose a challenge during storage in tight spaces.

 The best bike is dependent on quite some considerations all of which should be well thought of before a selection is made.
-The different between the upright and recumbent bike is purely on what you intend to do with your bad knee.
+The difference between the upright and recumbent bike is purely on what you intend to do with your bad knee.
 The doctor will also advise on the same ensuring that you go for what works.
 The best thing about gyms is that they may come with both options.
-Buying one for yourself is a different game altogether and needs information and possibly advise from injury specialists.
+Buying one for yourself is a different game altogether and needs information and possibly advice from injury specialists.
 It is wise to make all the considerations before making the actual choice even when you have made a decision between the two options.
 Not all recumbent bikes will work for you and neither will all the upright options.